Bunsly/JobSpy/README.md

 ├── search_term (str)
 |
 ├── google_search_term (str)
 |     search term for google jobs.
-This is is only param for filtering google jobs.
+This is the only param for filtering google jobs.
 │
 ├── location (str)
 │